fatcatdog/fatcatdog.github.io/my-app/src/blogRepo/javascriptAndTheBrowser/index.md

 ## What is a web browser?

 Web browsers enable users to look around the internet!
-Google Chome, Apple’s Safari, and Mozilla FireFox are a few of the popular ones.
-[Here](https://www.mozilla.org/en-US/firefox/browsers/what-is-a-browser/) is a better explanation.
+Google Chrome, Apple’s Safari, and Mozilla FireFox are a few of the popular ones.
+[Here](https://www.mozilla.org/en-US/firefox/browsers/what-is-a-browser/) has a better explanation.

 ## What happens when a user types a website address into a browser and clicks enter?